N26 Review: The Best Bank Account For International Travellers? (Updated 2020)

 The first €100 is free to deposit each month, and after that there’s a 1.5% charge on the total sum paid in.
 The minimum deposit is €50 and there’s a deposit limit of €999 in any 24-hour period.

-This is a dedicated business account for freelancers and self-employed people.
-If you sustain your travels by working online from a laptop the N26 Business account could be right up your alley.
+N26 Business is a dedicated business account for freelancers and self-employed people.
+If you sustain your travels by working online from a travel laptop, the N26 Business account could be right up your alley.

 To get an N26 Business account you can’t already be an N26 user – you must be signing up for the first time.
 It’s currently not possible to have two separate N26 accounts at the same time.

-With N26 Business you get a MasterCard that must be used exclusively for business purposes, but you can also order an additional Maestro card that can be used for personal spending on the same account.
+With N26 Business you get a MasterCard that you're supposed to only use for business purposes, but you can also order an additional Maestro card that can be used for personal spending on the same account.

-Another benefit of the business account is that you get 0.1% cashback on all Mastercard purchases, which is automatically credited to your account at the end of each quarter.
+One of the exclusive benefits of a business account is that you get 0.1% cashback on all Mastercard purchases for N26 Standard and N26 You, and 0.5% cashback for N26 Metal.
+The cashback is automatically credited to your account at the end of each quarter.

-N26 Black is the next step up from the standard N26 account, and includes everything you get with the same, plus some extra perks like insurance coverage and no 1.7% fee for foreign currency withdrawals, and all for the recurring fee of just €9.90 per month.
+It includes everything you get with standard, plus some extra perks like comprehensive insurance coverage and unlimited free ATM withdrawals in any currency (up to 5 free Eurozone withdrawals per month), and all that for the recurring fee of just €9.90 per month.

-N26 Black has a minimum membership term for one year and it will be automatically renewed for another year unless you cancel it at least one month before the expiry date.
+N26 You has a minimum membership term for one year and it will be automatically renewed for another year unless you cancel it at least one month before the expiry date.

-So what criteria determine whether you should go for N26 standard or N26 black?
+So what criteria determine whether you should go for N26 standard or N26 You?

 Well, if you spend much of the year outside the Eurozone and you usually withdraw at least €582 per month from foreign ATMs while abroad, it would make probably make more economic sense to go for the N26 Black card.